Jim Klobuchar: Personal life

-Klobuchar married Rose Heuberger August 7, 1954 and had two children, one of who is Amy.
-The couple divorced in 1976.
+Klobuchar married Rose Heuberger on August 7, 1954.
+They had two children and divorced in 1976.
 He struggled with alcoholism, which he wrote a book about—Pursued by Grace.
-His daughter Amy is a United States Senator and was a Presidential candidate in 2020.
+His daughter Amy is a United States Senator and was a presidential candidate in 2020.

-During much of his life Klobuchar was an avid cyclist and led the "Jaunt With Jim" group bicycle ride for 39 years.
+During much of his life Klobuchar was an avid cyclist.
+He led the "Jaunt With Jim" group bicycle ride for 39 years.

 Health and death

-Towards the end of Klobuchar's life, he had Alzheimer's disease.
-He died at a care facility in Burnsville, Minnesota on May 12, 2021, at age 93.
-Amy Klobuchar announced the death, saying about her father, "He loved journalism.
+Toward the end of Klobuchar's life, he had Alzheimer's disease.
+He died at a care facility in Burnsville, Minnesota, on May 12, 2021, aged 93.
+Amy Klobuchar announced the death, saying: "He loved journalism.
 He loved sports and adventure.
 And we loved him."
-Minnesota Governor Tim Walz also paid tribute, stating "Our press community lost a giant in Jim Klobuchar's passing."
-Plans were also made to bury him in the Fort Snelling National Cemetery.
+Minnesota Governor Tim Walz said, "Our press community lost a giant in Jim Klobuchar's passing."
+Plans were made to bury him in the Fort Snelling National Cemetery.